Software distributions based on Debian

 If you like, you can get a test version at our homepage.

-Xandros Desktop is another Debian-based distribution for the desktop market, which appeared after Corel Linux.
+Xandros Desktop was another Debian-based distribution for the desktop market, which appeared after Corel Linux.